 “Go combines the development speed of working in a dynamic language like Python with the performance and safety of a compiled language like C or C++,” Google said when it launched the language.

 “Typical builds feel instantaneous; even large binaries compile in just a few seconds.
 And the compiled code runs close to the speed of C. Go lets you move fast.”

-Over the past two years, Go has gained huge interest and many bigger name projects using the languages, resulting into a rapid growth.
-Surprisingly, Go sits in 15th place, sandwiched between Scala and Haskell, according to the RedMonk Programming Language Rankings for June 2015 that based on frequency of use on GitHub and StackOverflow.It is also surprising that Apple’s Swift secured its position at 18th rank.
+Over the past two years, Go has gained huge interest and many bigger name projects using the languages, resulting in rapid growth.
+Surprisingly, Go sits in 15th place, sandwiched between Scala and Haskell, according to the RedMonk Programming Language Rankings for June 2015 that based on the frequency of use on GitHub and StackOverflow.It is also surprising that Apple’s Swift secured its position at 18th rank.
 Last year, the language was outside the top 20 and this year, it has moved two places up.